Paper

 * *

 Nida and Reyburn (1981:2) rightly points out: In fact, difficulties arising out of differences of culture constitute the most serious problems for translators and have produces the most far-reaching misunderstandings among readers.
 These difficulties exist largely because of the fact that all translators work in some specific socio-cultural contexts.
 It is just inevitable that they be under the sway of some specific presuppositions prescribed by the culture in which they were brought up.
-To minimize the chance of misreading the original from the point of view of their own cultures, translators need to be aware of and constantly alert of, among other things, the Vorstruktur (“pre-structure”) imposed upon their consciousness by their own cultural background.
+To minimize the chance of misreading the original from the point of view of their own cultures, translators need to be aware of and constantly alert of, among other things, the Vorstruktur (pre-structure) imposed upon their consciousness by their own cultural background.
 In order to avoid any potential misreading or misinterpretation of the source text on the part of the target reader, it is desirable that translators make appropriate use of target language resources to clarify any potentially misleading senses of the linguistic signs in the target context.

-this paper I have focused almost exclusively on the negative facet of cultural
+In this paper I have focused almost

-misreading for the simple reason that it caused misunderstanding, hatred, and
+that it caused misunderstanding, hatred, and even bloodshed on too many

-even bloodshed on too many occasions in human history.
-Before closing my
+occasions in human history.
+Before closing my discussion, however, I should do

-discussion, however, I should do justice to cultural misreading by pointing out
+justice to cultural misreading by pointing out that in some cases it was indeed

-that in some cases it was indeed turned to good account on the part of the
+turned to good account on the part of the receiving culture.
+Matteo Ricci

-receiving culture.
-Matteo Ricci (1552-1610), the pioneer Jesuit missionary who
+(1552-1610), the pioneer Jesuit missionary who came to China in the late 16th

-came to China in the late 16th century, for example, deliberately misread the
+century, for example, deliberately misread the Confucian notion of Heaven,

-Confucian notion of Heaven, which refers largely to the objective laws embodied
+which refers largely to the objective laws embodied by Nature, as something

-by Nature, as something basically the same as the Christian conception of Dieu or God, which points nevertheless
+basically the same as the Christian conception of Dieu or God, which points nevertheless to a personified

 misreading made the notion of God appearing closer to the Chinese mind and